jalil/readable/README.md

 - The voting mechanism works and correctly displays the new vote score after clicking.

+- List pages (root or category) include a mechanism for sorting by date or by score (at a minimum) and the sort works properly.

 - Post is displayed with title, body, author, number of comments, current score and voting mechanism.
 Post should have buttons or links for editing or deleting that post.